-I am a Licensed Professional Counselor and play therapist living in Austin, Texas, and I am also licensed in the District of Columbia where I lived for many years and where I will be returning to live in summer of 2021.
+I am a Licensed Professional Counselor and play therapist living in Austin, Texas.
+I am also licensed in the District of Columbia where I lived for many years and where I will be returning to live in summer of 2021.
 After earning a Master’s of Education in Mental Health Counseling from George Washington University, I did post-graduate training at the Washington Baltimore Center for Psychoanalysis, and I’m currently still studying there.
 I have experience conducting psychotherapy groups with children, adolescents, and adults, including in a hospital setting, and individual psychotherapy as well.
-My play therapy expertise comes from working at the Lourie Center for Children’s Social and Emotional Wellness in Rockville, MD, where they specialize in training clinicians in attachment-based play therapy for individual children and for parent-child pairs.
+My play therapy expertise comes from working at the Lourie Center for Children’s Social and Emotional Wellness in Rockville, MD, as well as years of clinical supervision in psychoanalytic play therapy.
 I specialize in early childhood mental health and work with kids from infancy to young adulthood, specifically with families experiencing divorce, children who have suffered early trauma, and gender-variant children and teens.
 My work also extends to couple therapy, family therapy, and individual adult therapy, stemming from an understanding of and a fascination with how families and individual minds grow and change.

 I have specialized experience and training in the following: